NewsOutside the Disney Bubble

 Six Flags Qiddiya won’t just be home to Falcons Flight.
 The park is set to offer a wide array of high-speed thrill rides.
 This includes Adrena-Line, a suspended coaster, and Sirocco Tower, which will stand as the world’s tallest free-standing shot tower ride at 145 meters tall.

-With construction updates coming in regularly, it’s becoming clear that the world of theme parks is on the cusp of a major shift.
-Falcons Flight is ushering in a new era of roller coasters—one that’s bigger and faster than ever.
+With just over a month to go until Six Flags Qiddiya welcomes its first guests, it’s becoming clear that the world of theme parks is on the cusp of a major shift.
+Falcons Flight is ushering in a new era of roller coasters – one that's bigger and faster than ever.